HooferDevelops/sidebar-zoom/README.md

 ## Quick Installation
-Go to your themes folder and run the following:
+Go to your plugins folder and run the following:

     git clone https://github.com/HooferDevelops/sidebar-zoom